Fuji Rock Festival: History

 The first year of the festival, held on Tenjinyama Ski Resort near Mt Fuji (and hence the name), was a disaster.
 It was scheduled to be a two-day event, but by sheer bad luck the first day of the event was struck by a typhoon.
 The Red Hot Chili Peppers' headline set, played through a storm despite Anthony Kiedis having a broken arm, is almost legendary amongst Fuji Rock veterans.
 The festival-goers were poorly prepared for the heavy rain and strong winds, and many needed medical attention from hypothermia (although no deaths occurred).
 The organisers decided to cancel the second day of the event (which turned out to be sunny), and thus ended Japan's first outdoor rock festival.
 The organizers were criticized for being poorly prepared for bad weather, and for not organising enough buses to link the site to the nearest train station.

 The second year, the festival moved to a temporary location in Toyosu, on Tokyo's waterfront.
 Although the event was a success, many found the searing heat of mid-summer Tokyo too much to bear, and it was decided that the next event was to return to the relative coolness of the mountains.

 It was in 1999 the festival found its home in Naeba, Niigata prefecture.
 Naeba is not anywhere close to Mt.
 Fuji, however, the festival still retains its original name.
 After the horrific first year, the organizers have been running the festival smoothly up until present.

+2026

+The festival will be held from July 24 until 26.
+The headline acts will be the xx, Khruangbin and Massive Attack.